Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Current limits

 JHV intentionally treats these files as scientific geometry rather than as fully lit 3D artwork.
-It uses base colour, vertex colour, and a base-colour texture, but does not currently reproduce glTF lighting, metallic/roughness, normal-map, or emissive effects.
+It uses base color, vertex color, and a base-color texture, but does not currently reproduce glTF lighting, metallic/roughness, normal-map, or emissive effects.
 Cameras and lights stored in the scene do not control the JHV view.

-Animations, skeletons, and morph targets are not supported.
-Textures on lines and points are not supported, nor are additive blending, separate opacity textures, or transformed texture coordinates.
-Simple translucent surfaces work, but complex overlapping translucent geometry may depend on draw order; splitting it into sensible objects generally gives a more predictable result.
-Opaque or normally blended lines are preferable to cut-out (`MASK`) lines, whose edge masking is only approximate in the current line renderer.
+JHV displays static geometry only.
+It does not play glTF animations or apply skeleton-driven or morph-target deformation.
+Lines and points can use solid or per-vertex colors, but not textures.
+JHV also does not support additive blending, separate opacity textures, or transformations that shift, rotate, or scale texture coordinates.

+Transparency works best with simple surfaces.
+When several translucent surfaces overlap, the result can depend on which one is drawn first; exporting them as separate, logically grouped objects usually gives a more predictable result.
+For lines, use opaque materials or ordinary alpha (`BLEND`) transparency.
+Cut-out (`MASK`) transparency is only approximate at the smoothed line edges.

 JHV also does not interpret arbitrary scientific vertex attributes as interactive data channels.
-A producer should convert the chosen quantity to display-ready vertex colours or a base-colour texture and record the quantity, units, and colour mapping in scene `extras`.
+A producer should convert the chosen quantity to display-ready vertex colors or a base-color texture and record the quantity, units, and color mapping in scene `extras`.
 Volumes remain separate FITS cube products.

 # Worked COCONUT conversion

-`extra/test/create_coconut_samples.py` is a reproducible reference conversion from a COCONUT CFmesh solution.
-It
+`extra/test/create_coconut_samples.py` is the reproducible reference conversion used here.

-produces:
+Given a COCONUT CFmesh solution, it produces:

 - `coconut-corona-density-16.fits`, a compressed scalar density volume;
 - `coconut-corona-scene.glb`, a scene containing traced magnetic field lines, a triangulated heliospheric current